Revolutions of 1917–1923: Italy

-The aftermath of the first world war in Italy resulted in great levels of unemployment and an economic crisis.
+The aftermath of the First World War in Italy resulted in great levels of unemployment and an economic crisis.
+For example, by the end of 1920, the Italian lira was worth only one-quarter of its 1914 value and in the first half of 1921, the cost of living for an average working-class family was 560% higher than it had been in 1914.
 These factors helped cause the Biennio Rosso (or the Two Red Years) which was a period of intense social conflict between Communist revolutionaries and the Italian Kingdom.
 The rise in working class support for Socialism in this period was rapid and very significant as the Italian Socialist Party increased its membership to 250,000, the major Socialist trade union "The General Confederation of Labour", reached two million members, while the anarchist Italian Syndicalist Union saw up to 500,000 affiliates join.

 This period of revolutionary activity was characterised by the creation of factory councils under the control of Communist revolutionaries and Anarcho-Syndicalists.
 Class conflict also emerged in the countryside, with strikes and clashes across the Northern Po Valley.

-Despite the rising support for revolution in Italy, the revolutionaries were not able to capitalise on the growth of their movement, which resulted in a desire for social change slowly waning and paved the way for an eventual Fascist reaction.
+Despite the rising support for revolution in Italy, the revolutionaries were not able to capitalise on the growth of their movement, which resulted in a desire for social change slowly waning and paved the way for March on Rome.

+Hungary

+After the First World War, Austria-Hungary was dissolved.
+Its replacement in Hungary was the Hungarian Soviet Republic, a socialist state established in March 1919.
+It was dissolved in early August following defeat in the Hungarian–Romanian War.

-Non-Communist revolutions
+Non-communist revolutions

 Ireland

 In Ireland, then part of the United Kingdom, the nationalist Easter Rising of 1916 anticipated the Irish War of Independence (1919–1921) within the same historical period as this first wave of communist revolution.
 The Irish republican movement of the time was predominantly a nationalist and populist form of radical-republicanism, and although it had left-wing positions and included socialists and communists, it was not communist.
 The Irish and Soviet Russian Republics, nevertheless, found common ground in their opposition to the British Empire and established a trading relationship.
 However, the British historian E. H. Carr later commented that "the negotiations were not taken very seriously on either side".
 Both the Irish Republic and the Russian Soviet Federative Socialist Republic were pariah states that were excluded from the Paris Peace Conference.
 The resulting Irish Free State was founded in 1922.